jgardella/CS585/README.md

 ---------
 A clear, sensible, rigorously followed code structure is paramount to understandable code.
 A good code structure is one in which everything is where the reader would expect it to be; as such, the reader can navigate the code with ease.

+When possible, header files should *only* contain method and member declarations.
+All implementation should be placed in separate `.cpp` files.
+A noteable exception to this is when dealing with templates, as for the template to accept all types, all implementation must be in the header file.
 Header files should follow this pattern:

 - Header Guard
 - Includes